ALTIBASE/Documents/PatchNotes/Altibase_7.1/eng/Altibase_7_1_0_9_4_Patch_Notes.md

     -   Compile Option
     -   Error Code

-### BUG-50791<a name=bug-50791></a> TO_CHAR 함수를 ALIAS로 조건절에 사용시 뷰에 대한 조건절 Pushdown 이 2번 이상 발생할 경우, 비정상 종료되는 문제를 수정합니다.
-Fixed an issue causing server abnormal termination when the TO_CHAR function was used as an alias in a condition clause, and  multiple condition clause pushdowns on views occurred.
+### BUG-50791<a name=bug-50791></a> Fix an issue causing server abnormal termination when the TO_CHAR function was used as an alias in a condition clause, and  multiple condition clause pushdowns on views occurred.

 -   **module** : qp